-- The HCUP data element EDevent distinguishes among the different types of ED events.
-Appendix 1, Table 4 provides the number and percent of records in the 2007 NEDS for each of the five ED event types. - There may be a bias to the records in which the type of ED event is unknown.
-Some States have a large percent of missing information.
+The HCUP data element ED event distinguishes among the different types of ED events.
+Appendix 1, Table 4 provides the number and percentage of records in the 2009 NEDS for each of the five ED event types.

+There may be a bias to the records in which the type of ED event is unknown.
+Some States have a large percentage of missing information.